au190/au190_mqtt_irrigation/README.md

 4. Enable disabel the power for the Motor ans also current cunsoption blitzwolf with Tasmota software

 (I have also dedicated hardware for all of this)

+md_assign - The number in this array, maps Md number to Zone index.
+Rerender md inputs to zone (values in *md_assign* assignments have to be equal elements as in *md_stat*).
+The first number represents the Md1 activates that number of Zone.

+It depends on z_cmnd and md_stat.
+In the below example:
+The values in the md_assign can not be bigger then the number of (elements - 1) in z_cmnd.
+In this case 3 becasue we have 4 elements in z_cmnd.
+The number of elemnts in md_assign must be equal to number of elemnts in md_stat.
+If the value is good you have to use empty string in template.

+You can use the below config in Tasmota:
+Backlog Module 18; SSID1 Wifi_name; Password1 Wifi_pw; MqttHost 192.168.1.11; MqttUser user; MqttPassword mqtt_pw; DeviceName Irrigation; MqttClient Irrigation; Topic irrig; SetOption65 1; Setoption13 1; SerialLog 0; PowerOnState 0; GPIO4 22; GPIO5 21; GPIO12 24; GPIO13 35; GPIO14 25; GPIO15 23; GPIO16 26;

+You have to use rules for Motin detection.

+Rule1
+ON switch1#state=1 DO publish stat/irrig/md_1 OFF ENDON ON switch1#state=0 DO publish stat/irrig/md_1 ON ENDON Rule1 1

 ```
 switch: